cefn/watchable/packages/nevermore/README.md

-# nevermore - limit the execution of async functions
+# nevermore - seamless scheduling and retry for async operations

 ## What is nevermore?

-The `nevermore` scheduler can wraps your async functions to impose rate-limiting, concurrency control, retry, backoff, timeout without changing their signature.
+The `nevermore` scheduler can wrap your async functions introducing rate-limiting, concurrency control, timeout, retry, backoff, without changing their signature or implementation.

-It can also regulate tasks as part of potentially infinite batch processes with backpressure to limit the growth of memory in your app.
+It also provides a batch API with backpressure to regulate the flow of tasks in potentially infinite offline processes, limiting the growth of memory in your app.

 The execution of Jobs is controlled through composable scheduling primitives known as strategies.
 Multiple strategies are already implemented as individual